Jordan-deJong/scaffolding/README.md

     $ rails g scaffolding [source] [name]

+You can pass either a path/to/the/file or a URL as the [source].

 If a [name] is not passed, the scaffold will be named from the source:

     $ rails g scaffolding path/to/file.csv

 Will generate a scaffold named file

-    $ rails g scaffolding path/to/file.csv purchase
+    $ rails g scaffolding path/to/file.csv purchase_orders

-Will generate a scaffold named purchase
+Will generate a scaffold named purchase_orders

-You can also pass a URL as the source.

 #### Multiple